CKeibel/FHSWF-MLOps/README.md

 pip install pre-commit
 ```

-In the root directory of the project there is a file `.pre-commit-config.yaml` in which the pre-commit is configured.
+In the root directory of the project there is a `.pre-commit-config.yaml` file in which the pre-commit hooks are configured.

-In order for the pre commit hooks to be executed automatically before each commit, the following command must be executed in the terminal.
+In order for the pre-commit hooks to be executed automatically before each commit, the following command must be executed in the terminal.

 ```
 # Install pre-commit hooks